Eanilsen/DDH/README.md

-# Welcome to RPG Helper
+# Welcome to RPGHelper

 Tabletop RPG is fun.
 An exciting mix of imagination, storytelling and teamwork make up the best of what fantasy has to offer.
 However, it can be hard for newcomers to fully access or grasp all of the concepts behind these games.
 Likewise it can be hard for a GM (Game Master) to manage all the information or enforce all the rules that surface while playing.
-DDH is a software project aimed at creating an application that can ease the difficulty for both players and GMs during an RPG session.
+RPGHelper is a software project aimed at creating an application that can ease the difficulty for both players and GMs during an RPG session.

 ## About us
 We're five college students and RPG enthusiasts.
-Yup.

 ## About the software
 For this application the chosen API is [kivy](https://kivy.org/#home).